-Aizawl, Mizoram is quite an interesting travel getaway to explore.
-From Delhi, Mumbai, Kolkata and Bengaluru you will need to cover an approximate distance of around 2,360, 3,198, 1,472, and 3,337 respectively.
+Aizawl in Mizoram is quite an interesting travel getaway to explore.
+From Delhi, Mumbai, Kolkata, and Bengaluru you will need to cover an approximate distance of around 2,360, 3,198, 1,472, and 3,337 respectively.
 You can reach here via the following routes.

 By Air.
 The best option to reach Aizawl by air is to take a flight to Aizawl Lengui Airport (AJL).
 It is a must-know fact that this airport was constructed in a record time of 2 years and 2 months in 1998.
 It has good connectivity with other places like Kolkata, Guwahati, and Imphal.

 Various airlines like Go Air, Air India operate to and fro Aizawl on a regular basis.
 From the city center, the airport is located at an approximate distance of 32 km.
 So, after you deboard at the airport, you will need to cover the remaining distance via a cab or a bus.

 By Road.
 Traveling to Aizawl via road can also be considered.
 Here are the routes you can opt for from different cities.

 Apart from traveling by your own vehicle, you can also consider traveling via interstate buses to reach Aizwal.